11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 The ISO in this lens will blow your mind!

-Bring your camera towards whoever you’re photographing and, instead of focusing on them manually as most DSLR cameras ask you to do.
+Please bring your camera towards whoever you’re photographing instead of focusing on them manually, as most DSLR cameras ask you to do.

-This affordable yet powerful lens will balance all those basics for you while preserving both background detail (thanks to that f1.8 aperture) and foreground clarity; worth every penny spent!
+This affordable yet powerful lens will balance all those basics while preserving background detail (thanks to that f1.8 aperture) and foreground clarity; it is worth every penny spent!

-Especially when paired with a prime lens, this beauty has some of the lowest distortion numbers on a standard spread of Canon wide-aperture lenses to help get those portrait shots all mushed together just right.
+Especially when paired with a prime lens, this beauty has some of the lowest distortion numbers on a standard spread of Canon wide-aperture lenses to help get those portrait shots all mushed together.

 Pros